 The device makes you forget that it belongs to the budget segment and expectations go up everywhere.
 The camera looks really impressive on paper with 16 megapixel sensor and phase detection autofocus but that doesn’t translate very well in the photographs.
 The focus is quick but at times it fails to focus in low light conditions.
 The camera however offers good video options and can also shoot slow motion video in 120 fps.
 Overall it is pretty impressive for the price but still not one of the Xiaomi’s bests.

 The display of the device is very impressive but sadly it lacks Corning Gorilla Glass protection.
 We have seen them skip Gorilla Glass on their low end devices in the past.
 On the Redmi Note 3, they claim that they are using an alternative of Gorilla Glass which is just as good however that is something only time will tell.
 Corning is an established name in this space and it is easy to trust on them with the mobile displays.

-Overall, the Redmi Note 3 makes an excellent case for itself and offers amazing value for money and you can even check the lowest price offered by various e-commerce sites from 91mobiles.
+Overall, the Redmi Note 3 makes an excellent case for itself and offers amazing value for money and you can even check the lowest price offered by various e-commerce platform.